liferay/liferay-docs/userGuide/en/chapters/15-enterprise-configuration.markdown

 This chapter shows how to configure Liferay for a number of advanced scenarios, such as

--   Clustering and Distributed Caching
+- Clustering
--   Liferay Workflow
+- Distributed Caching
 - Deploying Customized versions of Liferay
 - Performance Testing and Tuning

 During this discussion, we'll mention a number of other open source products upon which Liferay relies for much of this functionality.
 These products all have their own documentation which should be consulted for a fuller view of what these products can do.
 For example, Liferay uses Ehcache for its caching mechanism.
 We'll cover how to configure Ehcache to enable various caching functionality in Liferay, but will refer you to that product's documentation for further information about that product.